 Each participating university has the opportunity to nominate two ethnically under-represented students whose GPA is at least above 3.0 (preferences 3.4 or greater).
 About 44 students from business and engineering programs are annually selected to participate.

 This three day event will provide a competitive forum for skill building in the following areas:

 Entrepreneurial theory and practice

-Approximately 40 students from universities around the country had the opportunity to join us for this exciting experience.
-Participants were involved in an intensive series of workshops focusing on the areas listed above.
-Thanks to the generous and active involvement of the KeyBank organization, specific examples of the banking industry were highlighted.
-Students had an opportunity to receive individual awards ranging from $300 - $500 and to receive participation allowances ranging from $200 - $400.
-Selected participants received complimentary housing and meals at the Blackwell Inn.
-A special consideration was given to students who have student organization executive board experience (President, Vice-President, Treasurer, or Secretary) and to students who register early.
+Approximately 44 students from universities around the country will have the opportunity to join us for this exciting experience.
+Participants will engage in an intensive series of workshops focusing on the areas listed above.
+Thanks to the generous and active involvement of the KeyBank organization, specific examples of the banking industry will be highlighted.
+Students will have an opportunity to receive individual awards ranging from $300 - $500 and to receive participation allowances ranging from $200 - $400.
+Selected participants will receive complimentary housing and meals at the Blackwell Inn.
+A special consideration will be given to students who have student organization executive board experience (President, Vice-President, Treasurer, or Secretary) and to students who register early.
 The regular deadline is Monday, August 31, 2015.

 For additional information contact the KeyBank Coordination team at FCOBemail@example.com or 614.292.1978

 What do we know about effective leaders?
 Who are they?
 What traits do they possess?
 What practices do they implement in leading organizations?
 Effective leadership can trigger the value chain in organizations, or it can become the single biggest obstacle to overcome.

 This module is linked with the product innovation module.
 It will introduce students to the power of creative thinking by taking them through problems where creative solutions are demanded.